Menu

 July 30, 2021

-A part of the first phase of the area was opened as "Koshiba Nature Park".
+Part of the first area was opened as "Koshiba Nature Park".

 Base Countermeasures Section, Urban Development Bureau Planning Department